jlparkI/AntPack/docs/generative_tutorial.rst

 Each cluster you retrieve is a distribution and you can easily sample from it or use it to visualize which sections of your input sequence are least human / most problematic.
-See the example notebook on the main page to see how to do this.
+See the example notebooks on the main page to see how to do this.

+It is important to realize that sampling from a specified cluster can occasionally generate low-probability sequences, i.e. sequences that are unlikely to be human, in the same way that sampling from a normal distribution can occasionally generate outliers.
+It may be useful to score any sequences generated in this fashion using the scoring tool to ensure they are highly human.
+Alternatively, you may want to use the highest-probability amino acid at each position in a selected cluster *except* for the CDRs and sample from the distribution for those regions specifically.